seanrich92/seanrich92.github.io/_posts/2024-05-30-sprite-animation-generator.markdown

 [![Animation Generator 1](/assets/sprite-animation-generator/screen1.png)](/assets/sprite-animation-generator/screen1.png)

-While there are only 4 steps, each sprite sheet animation had 5 facing directions due to being isometric with diagonal directional movements.
-To add to this, each player entity had multiple body parts i.e. hands, legs, body, head, hair etc. Unity also slows down when the project becomes large...
+While there are only 4 steps, each sprite sheet animation had 5 facing directions as a result of the isometric view which diagonal directional movements.
+To add to this, each player entity had multiple body parts i.e. hands, legs, body, head, hair etc. Unity also slows down when the project becomes large especially when there are too many assets.

 It took me about close to 3 hours to finish one spritesheet with about 10 animations with 5 directions and multiple body parts... which was unacceptable.
 Imagine the hours spent creating animations from spritesheets manually.

 ## Solution

-What I initially thought of was to have a tool that would display the split sprite sheet in a window and allow the user to dictate the sprites for the clip.
-It should also give the user the capability name the assets quickly and sort them into the appropriate folder.
+What I initially conceived was a tool that would display the split sprite sheet in a window and allow the user to select the sprites for the animation clip.
+It should also give the user the capability to name the assets quickly and sort them into the appropriate folder.
 This should in theory, speed the workflow for the user from hours to maybe a minute or two.

 [![Animation Generator 2](/assets/sprite-animation-generator/screen2.png)](/assets/sprite-animation-generator/screen2.png)